 How To Patch A Hole In Drywall

-- Place the self-adhesive mesh drywall patch over the hole, making sure the entire hole is covered.
+- Place the self-adhesive mesh drywall patch over the hole (if the hole is small enough, joint tape will work), making sure the entire hole is covered.
 If the hole is very large, you can buy a piece of sheetrock drywall at your local hardware store and cut it to size to fit inside the hole.
 Proceed with the steps below (we opted not to do this, even though the hole is large, because this particular hole is behind our built in column refrigerator)

 3. Allow the wallboard joint compound to dry and reapply if necessary